sparkreaderapp/sparkreader/reddit_beta_post.md

-# 📚 SparkReader - AI-Powered Ebook Reader [Beta Testers Needed!]
+# 📚 SparkReader - AI-Powered Reading Assistant [Need 12 Beta Testers!]

-Hey everyone!
-I've been working on an Android ebook reader called **SparkReader** that combines traditional reading with AI assistance, and I need 12 beta testers to help me get it ready for Google Play Store.
+Hey Reddit!
+I've built an Android ebook reader called **SparkReader** that's unlike anything else out there.
+I need 12 beta testers to help me polish it before launching on Google Play Store.

-## What makes SparkReader different?
+## What makes SparkReader special?

-🤖 **AI Chat Integration** - Ask questions about what you're reading, get explanations of complex passages, or discuss themes with an AI assistant that understands your book's context

-📖 **Smart Reading Features** - Built-in dictionary, contextual explanations, and quote extraction with proper citations
+🧠 **Contextual AI Explanations** - Select any text while reading and get intelligent explanations that consider the full context of your book (not just dictionary definitions!)

+💬 **Smart Chat Commands** - Ask questions like "explain this character" or "summarize page 15" and get relevant answers about your specific book

-📱 **OCR Text Recognition** - Take photos of physical book pages and convert them to readable text using on-device AI models
+📸 **Advanced OCR** - Take photos of physical book pages and convert them to searchable text using on-device Gemma 3n model

-📚 **Flexible Import Options** - Import from various sources including a curated library, or create books from images/text
+📚 **Curated Library** - Access a starter collection of public domain classics, or import your own EPUBs

+🔍 **Powerful Search** - Find text across pages with smart occurrence tracking and navigation

-🎨 **Modern Material Design** - Clean, customizable interface with dark/light themes
+🎨 **Beautiful UI** - Modern Material Design 3 interface with customizable themes and reading preferences

-## Technical highlights:
+## Key technical features:
-- Runs AI models locally on your device (privacy-focused)
+- **100% offline** - All AI processing happens on your device (privacy first!)
-- Supports multiple AI model backends
+- Supports multiple AI model backends with downloadable models
-- Smart pagination and text processing
+- Smart book tagging and organization system
-- No internet required for core reading features
+- Advanced text selection with context menus
+- Flexible import options (EPUB, images, manual text entry)

 ## What I need from beta testers:
-- Test the app with different types of books/content
+- Test different book formats and import methods
-- Try out the AI chat features and OCR functionality
+- Try the AI explanation and chat features extensively
-- Report any bugs or usability issues
+- Report bugs, crashes, or confusing UX
-- Provide feedback on the overall reading experience
+- Give feedback on reading experience and feature usefulness

-The app is built with modern Android development practices (Kotlin, Jetpack Compose, Hilt) and focuses on privacy - your reading data stays on your device.
+The app is open source and built with modern Android stack (Kotlin, Jetpack Compose, Hilt, Room).
+Your reading data never leaves your device.

-**Interested in helping out?** Comment below or DM me!
-I'll send you the beta link once I have enough testers lined up.
+**Want to help test?** Drop a comment or DM me!
+Looking for users who love reading and aren't afraid to break things 😄

-Thanks for reading! 📖✨
+Thanks! 📖✨